Traditional Plant-Based Cooking

 A close up of Thai red beef curry garnished with slices of red chilli and served with rice garnished with cilantro, crispy mini poppadoms at the side of the brown bowl.

-Optional: Enjoy garnished with fresh red chilli slices, fresh coriander [cilantro], and a few peanuts or cashew nuts [toasted nuts are extra tasty].
-A few mini poppadoms are a tasty accompaniment.
+Optional serving suggestion: Garnish with fresh red chilli slices, fresh coriander [cilantro], and a few peanuts or cashew nuts [toasted nuts are extra tasty].
+A few mini poppadoms or naan breads are a nice accompaniment.

 Recipe notes